48kaiying/CIS561_studyguide/readme.md

 - $pdf(w_i)$ = probability density function associated with the sampling function
   - when we sample $w_i$, we

+# Monte Carlo Path Tracing
+- Monte Carlo estimation computes the expected value of the LTE
+  - takes random samples of a function and averages out the results together
+  - the more samples = the more correct the average result of the correct integral value

 # BRDFs
 - A function
   - Input: energy along `wo`, intersection `p`, direction of incoming light `wi`